pbougie/mac-dev-env/source/index.html.markdown

 priority: 1.0
 ---

-This guide is for compiling a web development environment in OS X. There are easier and faster methods to set up a development environment — such as [Homebrew](http://brew.sh/), [MacPorts](http://www.macports.org/), [Fink](http://www.finkproject.org/) — but none provide absolute control.
-These instructions are for [OS X 10.9 Mavericks](https://en.wikipedia.org/wiki/OS_X_Mavericks).
-Earlier versions of the guide are available for [10.8 Mountain Lion](http://archives.patrickbougie.com/mac-dev-env/mountain_lion/) and [10.7 Lion](http://archives.patrickbougie.com/mac-dev-env/lion/).
+This guide is for compiling a web development environment in [OS X 10.10 Yosemite](https://en.wikipedia.org/wiki/OS_X_Yosemite).
 Start with the **Getting Started** section, then proceed with installing your desired packages.
 Some packages need to be installed in a certain order to satisfy dependencies.
 Each package lists its dependencies at the beginning of the instructions.

 ### Getting Started